prestodb/presto/presto-docs/src/main/sphinx/installation/jdbc.rst

 ===========

 Presto can be accessed from Java using the JDBC driver.
-Download :download:`jdbc` and add it to the class path of your Java application.
+Download :maven_download:`jdbc` and add it to the class path of your Java application.
 The following JDBC URL formats are supported:

 .. code-block:: none